XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-advisory-deletion.md

           }
         }

+    The server only deletes those ledger versions if the number of _newer_ validated ledger versions it has is equal to or greater than the `online_delete` setting.

 3. Configure your `cron` daemon to run the `can_delete` method you tested in the previous step at a scheduled time.

     Edit your `cron` configuration: